Tuesday 24 September 2019

 Whilst in Orkney, the two began working together on a project responding to a rough idea for script of Tait’s entitled, Video Poems for the 90s.
 They took their Bolexes “and went to the edge of the sea, looked for rust, and birds and filmed, turning a page.”
 The collaborative film was never completed and is rarely screened, it was notably shown for the tenth anniversary of Tait’s death at Tate Modern (2009).

-Aurand will present her new feature-length film, Rasendes Grün mit Pferden / Rushing Green with Horses, alongside Video Poems for the 90s, and Three Portrait Sketches (1951), an early work by Tait made whilst studying at Centro Sperimentale di Cinematografia in Rome, and the debut of a new film by Aurand, commissioned specially for the Margaret Tait 100.
+Aurand will present her new feature-length film, Rasendes Grün mit Pferden / Rushing Green with Horses, alongside Fragments from the Video Poems for the 90s, and Three Portrait Sketches (1951), an early work by Tait made whilst studying at Centro Sperimentale di Cinematografia in Rome.

 “RUSHING GREEN WITH HORSES is a collection of brief observations and encounters, filmed between 1999 and 2018 at home and while travelling, with friends and alone.
 Private gestures awaken my attention: Anton in his apartment in Lichtenberg, Lilian and Nanouk 10 days old, Jón’s 94th birthday, Sofia dancing, a trip to Detroit, Alma and Ernie at the Brandenburger Gate.
 We see the same people at various ages, as a child, a teenager, a young woman…The magic of moving images and sounds echoes from the past into the present.
 In the middle of the film appears a handwritten sentence first mirrored then turned around: A child asleep in its own life.” — Ute Aurand